JarryShaw/PyPCAPKit/CONTRIBUTING.md

 ## Getting started

 - Fork the repository on GitHub.
-- Read the README.md for build instructions.
+- Read the README.rst for build instructions.
 - Play with the project, submit bugs, submit patches!

 ## Contribution flow